randa-mu/blocklock-solidity/README.md

 | MockBlocklockReceiver | 0x6f637EcB3Eaf8bEd0fc597Dc54F477a33BBCA72B   | Filecoin Calibration Testnet |

-### Using the Solidity Interfaces
+### Using the Solidity Interface

-#### Importing
+#### Importing the Interface

-To use this abstract contract in your project, import the required files into your contract and use the proxy contract address for BlocklockSender in the constructor as the blocklockContract parameter:
+To use this abstract contract in your project, the first step is to import the required files into your contract and use the proxy contract address for BlocklockSender in the constructor as the blocklockContract parameter:

 ```solidity
 // Import the Types library for managing ciphertexts